rickymaulanafajri/SPR/readme.md

 ## Overview

 SPR (SCAN PageRank) is the implementation code for the research paper titled "A Community-Based Active Learning for Graph Neural Networks".
-This project focuses on leveraging graph neural networks for community detection and active learning in networked data, and is designed to run on Google Colab.
+This project focuses on active learning for graph structured data, and is designed to run on Google Colab.
+Thus, avoiding library conflict for reproduceability

 ## Key Features